music-suite/music-suite/docs/src/User-Guide.md

 ### Tremolo, trills and rolls

-A regular (measured) tremolo can be notated using the @[tremolo] function.
+A regular (measured) tremolo can be notated using the [tremolo][ref-tremolo] function.
 Regular tremolo is is a shorthand for rapid iteration of a single note.

 ```haskell+music
 tremolo 2 $ times 2 $ (c |> d)|/2
 ```

-An unmeasured tremolo is notated using @[fastTremolo].
+An unmeasured tremolo is notated using [fastTremolo][ref-fastTremolo].
 Unmeasured tremolo means "play individually, as fast as possible" and is a coloristic effet rather than a rhythmical shorthand.

 Note that in keeping with traditional notation, we notate unmeasured tremolo using three beans.